ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 margin.
 A faint grey box marks the waveform's exact top, bottom, left, and right bounds, with matching faint grey dividers between every stacked audio channel.
-An unboxed area at the right edge contains a grey amplitude axis and four centered measurements: peak volume, average (RMS) volume, the linear ReplayGain multiplier, and longest detected silence.
-The measurements use a wider proportional font, with purple, blue, orange, yellow, and purple numerical values.
+An unboxed area at the right edge contains a grey amplitude axis and five centered measurements: peak volume, average (RMS) volume, the current ReplayGain correction in dB, its linear multiplier, and longest detected silence.
+The measurements use a wider proportional font, with purple, blue, mint, orange, and yellow numerical values.
 If the longest continuous silence exceeds the effective threshold, that value alone turns red.
-If no ReplayGain track-gain tag exists, the multiplier reads `n/a`.
+If no ReplayGain track-gain tag exists, both ReplayGain values read `n/a`.
 Longest-silence seconds are truncated rather than rounded, so `9.9999` seconds is displayed as `9s`; cumulative silence is not displayed.

 The same FFmpeg decode that renders the picture measures every channel's actual sample peak, RMS level, and silence intervals.
-Because FFmpeg's waveform picture normalizes its drawing independently, the script rescales each stacked channel to its measured absolute peak.
+Because FFmpeg's waveform picture normalizes its drawing independently, the script rescales each stacked channel to its measured absolute peak and an automatically selected vertical axis.
+The axis ceiling is the next 5% step with a small amount of headroom: a 66% peak uses a ±70% graph, 75% uses ±80%, and near-full-scale audio remains at ±100%.
+The top and bottom labels show that real axis limit, while `peak vol` continues to report the actual measured peak.
+Labels are clamped inside the image so the auto-zoom cannot crop them.
 A small cyan-only antialiasing pass widens isolated true-peak columns enough to remain visible after JPEG and terminal downscaling without changing their vertical amplitude.
-Short horizontal guides and percentage labels appear only at the outer top and bottom peak heights;
+Short horizontal guides and percentage labels appear only at the outer top and bottom axis limits;
 none are repeated beside the middle channel divider.
 In the decision prompt, the audio filename is faint and italic.